overhangio/tutor/docs/dev.rst

 Override docker-compose volumes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. warning:: While the option described below "works", it will only bind-mount directories at run-time.
+In many cases you really want to bind-mount directories at build-time.
+For instance: when working on edx-platform requirements.
+As an alternative, you should consider following the instructions above: :ref:`persistent_mounts`.

 Adding items to the ``MOUNTS`` setting effectively adds new bind-mount volumes to the ``docker-compose.yml`` files.
 But you might want to have more control over your volumes, such as adding read-only options, or customising other fields of the different services.
 To address these issues, you can create a ``docker-compose.override.yml`` file that will specify custom volumes to be used with all ``dev`` commands::